 It is very safe.
-The vaccine has already been given safely to many thousands of girls, boys and young adults.
+The vaccine has already been given safely to millions of girls, boys and young adults.
 You cannot get HPV from the vaccine.

 With any vaccine, there may be some redness, swelling or pain where the needle went into the arm or leg.

 Is there any reason to NOT get the vaccine?

 - If you are pregnant or think you may be pregnant, you should not get vaccinated because the vaccine has not yet been tested in pregnancy.
 However, in cases where the vaccine has been given to women who did not yet know they were pregnant, there were no bad effects on the mother or the baby.

 - People who have had a serious allergic reaction to a previous dose of the vaccine (swelling of the face or lips, difficulty breathing or if your blood pressure drops) should not get it again unless seen by a specialist and vaccinated in a special clinic that can control severe reactions.

 - You do not need to delay getting the vaccine if you are sick with a minor cold or have a minor fever.

 In most provinces, boys and girls can get the vaccine as part of a program at school.
 If it is not given at school, talk to your doctor about the vaccine.

 Last Updated: August 2017